-Record of the Transmission of Illumination: 2-Volume Set
+Record of the Transmission of Illumination: Two-Volume Set

 - About the Book